mdn/content/files/en-us/web/api/gamepadhapticactuator/playeffect/index.md

 - `type`

   - : A string representing the desired effect.
-This can vary depending on the hardware type.
-Possible values are "dual-rumble" or "vibration".
+Possible values are `"dual-rumble"` and `"trigger-rumble"`, and their effects can vary depending on the hardware type.
+See {{domxref("GamepadHapticActuator.effects")}} for further details of the effect types.

 - `params`